 Requesting a Street Sign

-Request for new installation of certain Regulatory Signs require a resolution for example: stop signs, speed limit, no parking, yield, no through trucks.
+Request for new installation of certain Regulatory Signs require a resolution for example: stop signs, speed limit, no parking, no through trucks.

 - Interested parties are requested to attend.

 - If the Traffic Advisory Council approves, then a request is forwarded to the Board of County Commissioners for final approval.

 - After final approval the sign will be installed upon receipt of the resolution.

 - Signs not requiring a resolution may be requested through the Traffic Operations department.

 - If the sign can not be installed a representative from Traffic Operations will call the requesting party.